- All the material on this website is for general information and interest only.

 Please note that currently our online booking system cannot make reservations for some promotions.
 However, if you want to take advantage of one of the offers, we suggest you head on down to the venue anyway as we always keep a few lanes free!

-- When you spend $6 or more at the bar you are eligible for a free game bowling/laser/30 mins karaoke; this applies to food and/or drink
+- When you spend the indicated amount or more at the bar you are eligible for a free game bowling/laser/30 mins karaoke; this applies to food and/or drink

 - If you are buying a round of drinks you and your mates you will all receive a free game of bowling.
 Please refer to fair play rules if you want to keep buying rounds.